Avarok-Cybersecurity/Citadel-Protocol/README.md

 Not only does allowing one test at a time help with synchronization, it also helps with reading debug info too.

 ## WASM
-The target triple `wasm32-wasi` is supported.
+The target triple `wasm32-wasi` is a WIP for support.
 These commands should be executed in order to compile to wasm
 ```bash
 # install wasmtime
 curl https://wasmtime.dev/install.sh -sSf | bash